Columbia Gardens Cemetery

-The Columbia Gardens Cemetery is a cemetery located in the Ashton Heights Historic District of Arlington, Virginia.
+The Columbia Gardens Cemetery is a cemetery located in the Ashton Heights Historic District of Arlington, Virginia, United States.

 Cemetery

 The Columbia Gardens Cemetery is located at the southern boundary of the Ashton Heights Historic District and is one of its most prominent features.

 The cemetery was created by the Alexandria Park Association, incorporated in 1914 in Huntington, West Virginia.
 The president of the association was Colonel Robert Dye, former superintendent of the Arlington National Cemetery, and its principal founder was Julius Broh.
 Another founder was Harry Randolph Thomas, great-grandfather of the current president, Daun Thomas Frankland.
 The Thomas family has been responsible for the cemetery since it opened in 1917.

 In the proposal to the Arlington County Board, the Association indicated the intent to "make a place that will be attractive as a park and a credit to the county."